stephaneVercouillieBMID/slate/source/login.html.md

   <li>The <i>"request"</i> and <i>"request_uri"</i> query parameters MUST NOT be included at the same time in Request Objects.</li>
 </ol>

-Enclosed you will find a non-normative example of an Authorization Request using the `request` parameter.
+Enclosed you will find a non-normative example of an Authorization Request using the <i>"request"</i> parameter.

 <a name="RequestUri"></a>